Region-Resolved Interface Descriptors in III-nitride-nanocluster photocatalysts

+It should be noted that while our regression models map electronic descriptors to the ground-state adsorption energy ($E_{\mathrm{H}}$), practical catalytic rates are governed by the Gibbs free energy ($\Delta G_{\mathrm{H}}$).
+Because calculating exact vibrational frequencies across all heterogeneous interfaces is computationally demanding, and because thermodynamic corrections for H-adsorption are often approximated as a constant shift in large-scale machine-learning studies \cite{xu2024}, we focus here on $E_{\mathrm{H}}$ to extract baseline feature attributions.

-To identify the dominant interfacial mechanisms governing hydrogen adsorption, we employ supervised regression models primarily as an interpretability tool, rather than as black-box predictors.
-Two complementary descriptor sets are considered: (i) global chemical descriptors based on band-center and bandwidth metrics, group/period identifiers, and Bader charges; and (ii) the region-resolved interface descriptors introduced in Section~\ref{sec:interface_score}, which explicitly encode spatially differentiated interfacial responses.
+Here, two complementary descriptor sets are considered: (i) global chemical descriptors based on band-center and bandwidth metrics, group/period identifiers, and Bader charges; and (ii) the region-resolved interface descriptors introduced in Section~\ref{sec:interface_score}, which explicitly encode spatially differentiated interfacial responses.
 By comparing these representations within a unified modeling framework, we assess not only predictive performance but, more importantly, the extent to which physically motivated, region-resolved features enable mechanistic insight.
-The full descriptor sets are summarized in Tables~\ref{tab:global} and~\ref{tab:iface}, with modeling pipelines, cross-validation procedures, and hyperparameter optimization detailed in Appendix~\ref{sec:ap_ml_method}.
+The full descriptor sets are summarized in Tables~\ref{tab:global} and~\ref{tab:iface}, with modeling pipelines, cross-validation procedures, and hyperparameter optimization detailed in Sec.~\ref{sec:ap_ml_method}.